Departures up to November 2019 & January to November 2020

 We arrive back in the UK in the morning after a truly unforgettable tour.

-Cambodian visa: British Passport holders do require a visa for travel to Cambodia.
-You are able to obtain a visa on arrival in Phnom Penh airport, upon completion of a simple application form and payment of US$30 per person.
+British passport holders require a visa for travel to Cambodia which can be obtained on arrival in Phnom Penh airport, upon completion of a simple application form and payment of US$30 per person.
 You will need to take two passport-sized photos with you.
 If you arrive without photos there is an extra charge of around $2 per person to have them taken at the airport.

 Visas for Cambodia may also be arranged and paid for online prior to departure.
 Please go to http://www.cambodianembassy.org.uk for further details.